Enduring powers of attorney: Planning ahead by choosing someone to make decisions for you

 Protection of Personal and Property Rights Act 1988, ss 97A, 99A-99C, s 107; Vernon v Public Trust [2016] NZCA 388

-You have to put a lot of trust in your attorney.
+You should make sure that the person you choose as your attorney is someone you trust.
 They’ll be in a position with a lot of power and responsibility over you.
 The law calls this a “fiduciary relationship”.

 In accepting their position, your attorney accepts extra responsibilities to always act in your best interests.